Orthotic Applications in Sports Medicine

 - Describe the design principles of sport orthoses

-- Compare/contrast the indications and contraindications for various orthoses
+- Compare and contrast the indications and contraindications for prefabricated, custom-fit and custom designed sport orthoses

 - Identify various components and materials used in the fabrication of sport orthoses

-- Compare/contrast the clinical indications for various sport orthosis designs
+- Compare and contrast the clinical indications for various sport orthoses designs for the foot/ankle, knee, wrist, elbow and shoulder

-- Explain the process of proper orthotic device delivery, therapy training and long term outcomes
+- Explain the process of proper orthotic device delivery, fitting and regular follow-up for maintenance of proper device functioning

 AOTA Classification Codes